nymblelabs/nymble-full-stack-task/README.md

 # Nymble FullStack Internship Task

-Build a simple Movie Browser Full-Stack application with VueJS frontend and GraphQL backend.
+Build a simple Movie Browser Full-Stack application with VueJS frontend and REST API backend.

 The movie browser application must be able to do the following,